tuxalin/THST/benchmark/README.md

 make -j 8
 ./run_benchmark.sh ./build/Release/ <your_results_folder>

-The benchmark script will also run the gnuplot command: gnuplot ./plot_results.plt
+# the benchmark script will also run the gnuplot command:
+gnuplot ./plot_results.plt
 ```